opsone-ch/documentation/services/websites/index.md

 Proxy request sent, awaiting response...
 302 Found

 ```
-** Hint ** You do not have to configure the proxy in your application.
+** Hint: ** You do not have to configure the proxy in your application.
 It is autoconfigured.

 ### Variables and usage